-There is this famous experiment – legit or fake, it does not really matter – in which a number of fleas are placed in a jar.
+There is this famous experiment (legit or fake, it doesn’t really matter) in which a number of fleas are placed in a jar.
 Since their nature is to jump high – up to 100 times their weight, which can go up to 20cm – they exceed way above the jar limit.

 Three days later the lid is removed and guess what?
 Since the fleas learned the maximum height they can reach, without getting hurt, they will never jump out of the jar.

 The Harsh Truth

 If you, like me, were born on planet Earth and you were raised in western society, then the most likely scenario is that you are not where you would like to be.

 (Quick hint: Far from that!)

 Since you were a little child, you were taught that you must be a nice person, go to school, and study hard until you finally reach the glory days when you will be fully ready to…apply for job.